har-si/dotfiles-linux/docs/setupGuide.md

 1. Open Gnome Tweaks and change the desired themes and icons
 1. Open User Themes Extension settings and set the desired themes
 1. Copy and replace the GTK-4.0 folder files from the themes folder to `~/.config/gtk-4.0`
+1. Use Open Bar Extension to change the panel and dock appearance
 1. For blur effects, edit the Blur-My-Shell settings (panel, application, overview)
 1. For gaps, use Tiling Assistant Extension to add gaps, maximize windows, and Tiling State